Culinair Cellulair

 The choices people make while going through the four steps from choosing the cell-base to the final preparation while making their personalized cell-based future dish are stored anonymously.
 This allows us to see exactly which ingredients, shapes, textures, flavors and preparation methods are popular and which are not popular at all.
 And whether they choose domesticated species, or exotic or even extinct cell sources.
 We can also see whether people are interested in getting choice help for high-fiber foods, high-protein foods or the most sustainable choice, for example, and what percentage of people would actually want to eat the dish they made.
 At the end of each exhibition period or conference, the system is read and the data is stored.
 This is very raw data now; in a future version, we want to add additional parameters, including age, place of residence and current dietary preferences, as this is a significant indicator of the user's choices.

-Example of cellular dishes created by visitors at Lowlands Science 2023
+Example of cellular future dishes

 Soft Steamed Wakame with Salmon and Shrimp 🦐🐟